Rct567/FrequencyMan/README.md

 ## Configuration examples

 ### Example 1
 Reorders a single deck.
-This will only match cards with note type `My custom note type` located in deck `Spanish`.
-It will also use the default ranking factors.
+This will only match cards with note type `Basic` located in deck `Spanish`.
+It will also use the [default ranking factors](#default-ranking-factors).

 The content of the cards and all the ranking metrics will be analyzed per '[language](#language-data-id)'.
 The result of this will be combined to determine the final ranking of all new cards.